The story of how I went looking for an 883 sporter and ended up riding into the sunset on a Harley Low Rider.

 I've also equipped the racing tune-kit from supertrapp which has given it more sound without sacrificing torque (which is what happens if you simply pull off the discs).
 I've been told this nightstick is actually made by supertrapp - not that I really care who makes it.

 Riding the low rider

 As mentioned in a caption above, the Dynas, for me at least, were not just show ponies but a HOG you can ride properly.
-While you most likely won’t be setting track records on this thing – it is not slow.
-Stable on high-speed corners and surprisingly nimble due to its low-slung weight.
-It most certainly doesn’t feel as heavy as its numbers would suggest.
-The stock bars are wide and provide good leverage that makes flipping the Dyna side to side easy.
+While you most likely won't be setting track records on this thing - it is not slow.
+Stable on high-speed corners and surprisingly agile due to its low-slung weight.
+It most certainly doesn't feel as heavy as its numbers would suggest.
+The stock bars are wide and provide excellent leverage that makes flipping the Dyna side to side easy.

-The twin-disc brakes up front given you decent stopping power.
+The twin-disc brakes upfront given you decent stopping power.
 Not staggering but good (probably very by Harley Standards).
-This model in particular also comes with ABS.
-ABS, as most things don’t come equal.
-While I’m grateful for any sort of ABS, the system on this bike is pretty low level.
+This model in particular, also comes with ABS.
+ABS, as most things don't come equal.
+While I'm grateful for any sort of ABS, the system on this bike is pretty low level.
 When it does come on, it stops braking what feels like a good full second at a time.
 A bit disconcerting, but as I said will save you from a lock-up and no doubt better than no ABS.
-Again, this is a comparison to the best on the markets Brembos and BMW ABS which is barely discernable and turns of-on-off in milliseconds.
+Again, this is a comparison to the best on the markets Brembos and BMW ABS, which is barely discernable and turns of-on-off in milliseconds.
 Not seconds.